daviddevs23/Obsidian-Notes/Kubernetes/Setting Up K3s.md

 ```
 to add the david user to the sudo group.
 Once you log into the machines, make sure they are updated.

-## 2. Setting up the database servers
+## 2. Setting Up The Database Servers
+## 3. Setting Up The Load Balancer